StanzaOrg/lbstanza-old/notes/earley.md

   completion-set: CompletionSet
 ```

-For each item in the current set, we look at its upcoming token.
-There are three cases:
-Case: A terminal is upcoming
-Case: A production is upcoming
-Case: End of rule

-#### Case: A terminal is upcoming ####
-Test whether the given terminal matches against the given input.
-If it does, then advance the item, and add it to the next set.

-#### Case: A production is upcoming ####
-First check whether the production is nullable.
-If so, then advance the item, and use "ensure-added" to add it to the current set.
-Because a production is upcoming, we have to add all of this production's rules to the current set if we have not already done so.
-Tracked using `prediction-set`.

-####  Case: End of rule ####
-Check whether it is a trivial completion.
-A trivial completion is a rule that matched against a list of zero tokens.
-If it is not a trivial completion, then we need to complete the production, if it has not already been completed.
-Look at all the items in the parent set that had this production as the upcoming item and advance past it.
-The completed item is added to the current set using "ensure-added".

-Completing the item: If the item has a completion root (and it is not the first in the chain), then we use the advanced root as the completed item instead of the original item.
-The original item is stored in the completion root to indicate the originating completion.
-The objective is to create a "completed right-recursive item".

 #### Utilities ####
 ensure-added: This adds the given item to the current set if it has not already been added.
 Tracked using `completion-set`.